https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt Risk Evaluation and Control for treated Wastewater Reuse in Green Spaces

 Water quality standards are rules that make sure water is safe for people and the environment.
 They focus on two things: chemicals and living things in the water.
 The World Health Organization sets these standards.

-The California standards did not contain pathogen related criteria in its standard.
+The California standards did not contain pathogen-related criteria in itstheirandard.
 The microbial quality of treated wastewater substantially meets WHO guidelines.
 The treated wastewater does not comply with the other standards (Chen & Franklin, 2023).

 Documents related to treated wastewater reuse for the green spaces were considered for the comparison analysis.
 The California state regulations and WHO guidelines were observed to be inadequate for treated wastewater reuse in urban green spaces.

-Comparison of various regulations across the world for different standards necessitates comprehensive discussion.
-Furthermore, the present knowledge of the quality of treated wastewater reuse is posed to reclaim as considered against the recommended standards.
+Comparison of various regulations across the world for different standards necessitates ca omprehensive discussion.
+Furthermore, the present knowledge of the quality of treated wastewater reuse is pbasedto reclaim as considered against the recommended standards.
 Reclaimed wastewater has been used for irrigation without considering the health hazards associated with contaminated food and soil.

 4.1.
 Environmental Considerations for Water Reuse

-The underlying values to the water reuse technologies are critical at grasping the public significance and environmental and infrastructural challenges.
+The underlying values of water reuse technologies are critical for grasping the public significance and environmental and infrastructural challenges.
 They include securing the quality of water and security; protecting the dignity of fresh water; and the integration and cultivation of green and sustainable techniques for water in structural innovations.

-In view of the harsh climate conditions and water scarcity, the adoption of water reuse techniques has been the highest in Kuwait, United Arab Emirates, Israel, Singapore and Bahrain.
-They are regularly strapped with limited resources, so it has often required money, operating funding and inputs.
+Given the harsh climate conditions and water scarcity, the adoption of water reuse techniques has been the highest in Kuwait, United Arab Emirates, Israel, Singapore, and Bahrain.
+They are regularly strapped with limited resources, so it has often required money, operating funding,g and inputs.

-This process has been found to be competitive across all countries, but consumers primarily use wastewater for irrigation, particularly in Mediterranean and western Asia but are not incentivized to use wastewater on a larger scale.
+This process is competitive across all countries, but consumers primarily use wastewater for irrigation, particularly in the Mediterranean and western Asia ,but are not incentivized to use wastewater on a larger scale.
 Water reuse is, indeed, predicted to rise by 50 percent globally (Kulionis et al., 2024).

 4.2.
 Text of standards for water intended for Reuse